quatico-solutions/aem-testing/README.md

 ### Provide your own services
-Use the following API to create mocked or actual service implementations and inject them into your container.
+Use the following API from IAemClient to create mocked or actual service implementations and inject them into your container.
 ```java
 <R> R require(Class<R> serviceClass, Object... properties) throws Exception;